 Figure 35 illustrates sanitary sewer sliplining.
 Before sliplining, the sewer must be cleaned and cleared of roots and debris.
 Video inspection is also used to locate service connections, offsets and structural deterioration.
 In general, service connections; the pulling pit, badly deteriorated areas, significant offsets and bends tighter than 11-1/4° will require excavation.
 Manhole locations are commonly used as pulling pit locations.
-For more information, see ASTM F 585 Standard Practice for Insertion of Flexible Polyethylene Pipe Into Existing Sewers and the PPI Handbook of Polyethylene Pipe.Sliplining with DriscoPlex[®] OD controlled pipe may be used for pressure or non-pressure service and may be installed by pulling or pushing or a combination of both.
+For more information, see ASTM F585 Standard Practice for Insertion of Flexible Polyethylene Pipe into Existing Sewers and the PPI Handbook of Polvethylene Pipe.
+Sliplining with DriscoPlex® OD-controlled pipe may be used for pressure or non-pressure service and may be installed by pulling or pushing or a combination of both.
 For pulling-in, the usual diametrical clearance between the original pipe inside diameter and the renewal pipe outside diameter should be 10% or more of the original pipe ID.
-For push-in sliplining, the tensile load on the liner must not exceed the ATL for the pipe.
+For push-in sliplining, the diametrical clearance should be between 10% and 30%.
+When pulling-in, the tensile load on the liner must not exceed the ATL for the pipe.

-DriscoPlex[®] OD controlled slipliners may also be pushed in using a fabric choker sling around the liner, hooked to a backhoe bucket as illustrated in Figure 37.
+DriscoPlex® OD-controlled slipliners may also be pushed in using a fabric choker sling around the liner, hooked to a backhoe bucket as illustrated in Figure 37.